Indonesia: Sriwijaya Air plane missing shortly after takeoff | DW | 09.01.2021

 "The missing plane is currently under investigation and under coordination with the National Search and Rescue Agency and the National Transportation Safety Committee," Irawati said in a statement.

-Flight tracking showed the flight path of flight SJ182 ending off the coast just north of Jakarta after losing altitude.
+Tracking showed the path of flight SJ182 ending off the coast just north of Jakarta after losing altitude.

 There are no official confirmations of a crash.